NC State Extension Publications

 Meter Drive—The seed meter is typically driven by one of three mechanisms:

-• Press wheel—Press wheel drives have a drive chain from the row press wheel that provides power to turn the seed meter.
-This is often found on older planters.
+• Press wheel—Press wheel drives have a drive chain from the row press wheel that provides power to turn the seed meter, particularly on older planters.
 Check the condition of the chain and sprockets for each unit.
 Check the wheel and drive bearings to make sure the press wheel turns freely.

 • Drive wheel—Many planters use a drive wheel on the planter frame to deliver power to a countershaft.
 Individual seed meters take power from this shaft.
 In this system, multiple rows are all driven at the same rate.
 On larger units, there may be more than one drive wheel.
 In this case, each wheel provides power to a section of row units or seed meters.
-Check the condition of the chains and sprockets to smooth performance.
+Check the condition of the chains and sprockets to enhance performance.
 Check the bearings for smooth rotation.
-You should also check the drive wheel carefully.
-If the tire is the wrong size, is badly worn, or the air pressure is incorrect, there may be a significant error in seed population during planting.
+Also check the drive wheel carefully.
+If the tire is the wrong size or badly worn, or if the air pressure is incorrect, there may be a significant error in seed population during planting.
 Air pressure in the tire can change at any time due to leaks, punctures, or other damage.
 Check the inflation pressure often.

 • Hydraulic drive—Hydraulic drives take the place of press wheel or drive wheel systems on some planters.
 The hydraulic drive is controlled by an automatic rate controller in the tractor.
 Drive speed is calibrated to true ground speed by the rate controller.
 Check the system pressure and adjust the flow delivery as recommended by the planter manual.
-Check for proper drive speed calibration at the start of each season.
-Monitor its performance as you plant.
+Check for proper drive-speed calibration at the start of each season, and monitor performance as you plant.
 Be sure to keep all hydraulic connections clean.
 Dirt is the worst enemy of a hydraulic system.
 The quick connects between the tractor and the implement are an easy point of entry for dirt in the hydraulic system.

 Preseason maintenance is the key to successful planting.
 Your preseason preparation can be made easier by practicing good maintenance when you finish planting for the season.
-Put the planter up ready to go or stored as recommended by the manufacturer, and your task at the beginning of the planting season will be much simpler.
+Store the planter ready-to-go or as recommended by the manufacturer, and your preparations at the beginning of the planting season will be much simpler.

 Calibration

-2. Seed spacing.
 Calculate the seed spacing in seeds per foot of row.
-To do this, you will need to know the row spacing you will use and the seed rate calculated above.
+To do this, you will need to know the row spacing you will use and the seed rate calculated in Step 1.

-Alternatively, your manual may use a planting table with spacing quoted in inches per seed.
+Alternatively, your manual may include a planting table with spacing quoted in inches per seed.

-3. Set your planter up as indicated in the manual.
-If you are using a planter with a ground drive system to power the seed meter, use the chain and sprocket combinations recommended in the planter manual.
+1. Set your planter up as indicated in the manual.
+If you are using a planter with a ground-drive system to power the seed meter, use the chain and sprocket combinations recommended in the planter manual.
 If you are using a hydraulic drive, set the drive speed and pressure as indicated in your manual.

-5. Run the planter at the recommended speed for several feet to get the meter filled and delivering seed to the ground.
+3. Run the planter at the recommended speed for several feet to get the meter filled and delivering seed to the ground.
 Check the seed spacing in the furrow and compare it to the spacing you calculated, either seed per foot of row or seed per inch.
 You may want to disengage the furrow closing wheel to make measurement easier.
-Also, make a “dry” run with the planter positioned just low enough to engage the drive.
-Note that this may not accurately represent field conditions.
+Also, make a dry run with the planter positioned just low enough to engage the drive (note that this may not accurately represent field conditions).

-6. To measure seed per foot, measure a length of row several feet long.
-Count the number of seed present in that space and divide the count into the distance measured.
-The result is seed/ft of row.
+4. To measure seed per foot, measure a length of row several feet long.
+Count the number of seeds present in that space and divide the count into the distance measured.
+The result is seed per foot of row.

-7. To measure inches per seed, pick a section of seed in the furrow and measure from the first seed to the last seed.
+5. To measure inches per seed, pick a section of seed in the furrow and measure from the first seed to the last seed.
 Divide this measurement by the number of spaces between seed in the measured distance.
-The result is inches/seed.
+The result is inches per seed.

 Calibrating a Grain Drill

 Grain drills meter seed by volume, not by singulating each seed.
-While not as precise as a row crop planter unit, they are effective at establishing a uniform plant population when properly calibrated.
+While not as precise as a row-crop planter unit, grain drills are effective at establishing a uniform plant population when properly calibrated.
 Grain drills can be calibrated by counting the seed dropped in the calibration test or by weighing the seed.

 1. Mark off a calibration distance in an area representative of field conditions.
 You can use a distance of 100 to 200 feet in one of the fields to be planted.
 Longer distances give more accurate calibrations but require you to handle more seed.